ABCD-ReproNim/exercises/week_9/week_9_quiz.md

-# Week 7 Quiz
+# Week 9 Quiz

 ### Quiz Instructions

-In this Week 9 Quiz, we will ask you a few questions about the ABCD Biospecimens and Reproducible workflows in Repronim.
+In this Week 9 Quiz, we will ask you a few questions about [ABCD Biospecimens and Reproducible workflows in Repronim](https://abcd-repronim.github.io/materials/week-9/).

 ***